-On or about October 26, 2009, Respondent, in his capacity as the General Manager, submitted a staff report to the Water District's Board of Directors (the "Board") that recommended that the Water District extend the terms of the Original Agreement through June 30, 2011, for \$1,851,000.
-At their October 26, 2009, meeting, the Board, by a majority vote, approved the staff recommendation and authorized Respondent to amend the Original Agreement as recommended by the staff report.
-On the same day, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacific, signed Amendment No. 4 to the Original Agreement, which extended the terms of the Original Agreement through June 30, 2011, and obligated the Water District to pay Pacifica up to \$1,851,000 for services rendered.
+On or about October 26, 2009, the Board considered a staff report that recommended that the Water District extend the terms of the Original Agreement through June 30, 2011, for \$1,851,000.
+At their October 26, 2009, meeting, the Board, by a majority vote, adopted the staff's recommendation and authorized the General Manager to amend the Original Agreement as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.
+On the same day, the Water District and Pacifica executed Amendment No. 4 to the Original Agreement, which extended the terms of the Original Agreement through June 30, 2011, and obligated the Water District to pay Pacifica up to \$1,851,000 for services rendered.